digipres/publications/ipres/ipres-2023/papers/publishing-agricultural-data-from-the-morrow-plots-the-value-and.md

 size: null
 source_name: iPRES
-title: 'PUBLISHING AGRICULTURAL DATA FROM THE MORROW PLOTS: The Value and Logistics of Preserving a Long-Term Research Experiment [presentation]'
+title: 'PUBLISHING AGRICULTURAL DATA FROM THE MORROW PLOTS: The Value and Logistics of Preserving a Long-Term Research Experiment'
 year: 2023
 ---